-The Office of Student Financial Aid works closely with Study Abroad to facilitate the application of financial aid toward the cost of participating in UI study abroad programs.
+The Office of Student Financial Aid works closely with Study Abroad to facilitate the disbursement of financial aid toward the cost of participating in UI study abroad programs.
 After the program’s application deadline, Study Abroad provides Financial Aid with a list of program participants and a detailed breakdown of the program’s cost.
-Financial Aid will adjust individual students’ financial aid packages to reflect the cost of the program (rather than the corresponding session at the UI), and notify all students by mail of the adjustments made.
+Financial Aid will adjust individual students’ financial aid packages to reflect the cost of the program (rather than the corresponding session at the UI), and notify students by e-mail when the adjustments are complete.

-For students going on a semester or academic year program, the whole process will work, in theory, without requiring you to make any additional visits to Financial Aid.
-Student on summer programs will need to establish with the Financial Aid office if they have summer eligibility for aid.
-If you have any questions about the likely impact of participating in a specific program on your financial aid package or about the instructions and procedures which follow, you are welcome to meet with a walk-in counselor in 208 Calvin Hall.
+For students who study abroad on a semester or academic year program, this process will work, in theory, without requiring any additional visits to the Financial Aid office.
+Students on summer or winter programs will need to contact the Financial Aid office to determine their eligibility for financial aid and complete the corresponding Summer Financial Aid Application or Winter Financial Aid Application.
+If you have questions about the potential financial impact of participating in a specific program, or about the instructions and procedures which follow, you are welcome to meet with a walk-in counselor in 208 Calvin Hall.

-If you receive financial aid or if you receive a UI scholarship disbursed through the Office of Student Financial Aid, you need to be aware of or take care of the following items in order to receive your financial aid for study abroad:
+If you receive financial aid and/or a UI scholarship disbursed through the Office of Student Financial Aid, be aware/take care of the following items in preparation for your study abroad program.

-- If you want federal financial aid, be sure you have filed all the necessary financial aid papers:
+- If you plan to apply for federal financial aid, be sure you have filed all the necessary financial aid papers.

-- Free Application for Federal Student Aid plus all supporting documentation
+- Free Application for Federal Student Aid (FAFSA) plus all supporting documentation

 - Promissory notes for all loans you accept

 - Entrance Counseling form if you are a first-time loan borrower